Whitehall on Lady’s Island

 Today, we are in a much better position to get this development right because we have three new important tools: Beaufort’s Civic Master Plan, adopted in 2014, this summer after 80 public meetings; Lady’s Island Growth Principles; and the Beaufort Code, a zoning code adopted this summer after 80 public meetings.these guiding documents help describe a vision for Whitehall as “a fully integrated, mixed-use, pedestrian friendly neighborhood” that can “be a logical extension of downtown [Beaufort] that complements, but does not compete with, the historic core.”

 The Metropolitan Planning Commission previously denied a plan that did not meet the vision of the City Civic Master Plan.
 The developer has revised and resubmitted a new plan.

 What is similar to Whitehall?
 Click here to see similar developments that have components of traditional neighborhoods.

-Throughout the fall, we have asked planning commission members to ensure the proposed development plan for Whitehall adheres to the goals of the Beaufort Civic Master Plan and Beaufort Code.
+We asked planning commission members to ensure the proposed development plan for Whitehall adheres to the goals of the Beaufort Civic Master Plan and Beaufort Code.
 We will continue to ask that developers:

 - Protect trees and view corridors,